-Following the exposure of the inimical intentions of the Yugoslav revisionists, the economic and political relations between Albania and Yugoslavia had to be purged of any spirit or content of exploitation and subjugation.
+The 11th Plenum of the CC of the CPA.
+Defeat of Yugoslav Intervention and Koçi Xoxe's Hostile Activity ween Albania and Yugoslavia had to be purged of any spirit or content of exploitation and subjugation.
 For this purpose the CPA demanded that, with the exception of the Treaty of Friendship, Collaboration and Mutual Aid, all the other agreements should be revised.
 However the Yugoslav leadership turned a deaf ear to this just demand.
 This being the case, the Albanian Government was obliged to abrogate the economic agreements concluded between the PR of Albania and the FR of Yugoslavia.